Des-q: a quantum algorithm to provably speedup retraining of decision trees: Numerical results

 where $N$ is the number of samples, $Y_i$ is the label of the $i$-th sample and $\hat{Y_i}$ is the predictor obtained for that same sample.

-The results indicate that the performance achieved by the proposed method, \emph{Des-c}, is on par with the baseline across all the datasets analyzed.
-This comparison is made at the same tree depth, affirming that \emph{Des-c} competes effectively with the baseline.
+The results show that the performance of the proposed method, Des-c, matches the baseline across all analyzed datasets.
+This comparison is made at the same tree depth, affirming that Des-c competes effectively with the baseline.
 We also conducted evaluations with deeper trees, extending up to $5$ for classification tasks and $10$ for regression tasks.
 It becomes evident that for depths beyond $2$, all models exhibit a decline in test accuracy, signifying the onset of overfitting.
-Furthermore, it's noteworthy that while the baseline relies on binary splits, \emph{Des-q} employs multi-way splits, and the optimal results were achieved with a number of clusters (denoted as \emph{Clusters} in the table) greater than two.
+Furthermore, it is noteworthy that while the baseline relies on binary splits, Des-q employs multi-way splits, and the optimal results were achieved with a number of clusters (denoted as \emph{Clusters} in the table) greater than two.
 Importantly, an increase in the number of clusters ($k$) does not introduce significant complexity to the algorithm (as indicated by Eq~\ref{eq:algo}), as $k \ll N$, where $N$ corresponds to the number of training samples.
 In summary, the proposed method demonstrates competitive performance when compared to state-of-the-art approaches.

 In the following subsections, we provide a more detailed examination of the results for both the classification task (Sec~\ref{subsec:numerics_classification}) and regression (Sec~ \ref{subsec:numerics_regression}).
-Not only do we compare \emph{Des-c} to the baseline but also to the same method but without incorporating feature weight in order to highlight the benefits that the incorporation of these weights in the distance metric (Eq \ref{ec_distance_algo}), part of the supervised clustering, brings about.
+Not only do we compare Des-c to the baseline but also to the same method but without incorporating feature weight in order to highlight the benefits that the incorporation of these weights in the distance metric (Eq \ref{ec_distance_algo}), part of the supervised clustering, brings about.
 In each subsection, we assess the performance of tree inference with test data.
 Furthermore, we discuss the tree construction performance, specifically how well it reduces the impurity measure (entropy for classification and variance for regression) and its accuracy with the training data.
 This analysis is crucial to determine whether the tree construction aligns with expectations, which involve reducing the impurity measure, despite the fact that the proposed method does not directly optimize this measure.